Illedan/BlogPosts/Posts/OpenRepo.md

 ### Searching

 Once you have your configuration set up, you can use the Arrow keys to navigate up and down or start typing to filter the list.
-Use space to filer on multiple words, as example:
+Use space to filter on multiple words, as example:
 ```
 Filter: Project Xamarin
 Hits: Project.Test.Xamarin, Xamarin.Project, XamarinProject, Xamarin Project Other, etc.